Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Empirical study: ODC on real data

-To see how the data scale drives output dimension collapse, we progressively reduce the training samples from 1,200 down to 600, 300, and 150, and we compute the best prediction $\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}}$ in each condition. \autoref{fig3}A plots the best prediction error $\|\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}} - \bm{y}_{\mathrm{te}}\|^2$ for each test sample across these different values of $n$.
+To see how the data scale drives ODC, we progressively reduce the number of training samples from 1,200 down to 600, 300, and 150, and we compute the best prediction $\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}}$ in each condition. \autoref{fig3}A plots the best prediction error $\|\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}} - \bm{y}_{\mathrm{te}}\|^2$ for each test sample across these different values of $n$.
 As $n$ decreases, the error grows, indicating that the dimension of the training subspace is shrinking and cannot fully capture the variability in the true latent features. \autoref{fig3}B shows example reconstructions generated from the true features $\mathcal{G}(\bm{y}_{\mathrm{te}})$ and the best prediction $\mathcal{G}(\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}})$ at each data scale.
 While the reconstruction from the uncollapsed true feature $\mathcal{G}(\bm{y}_{\mathrm{te}})$ is nearly perfect, the quality of the reconstruction from the best prediction $\mathcal{G}(\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}})$ worsens noticeably as $n$ decreases.
-These results suggest that in reconstruction methods using naive multivariate linear regression, the data scale critically affects reconstruction quality through output dimension collapse.
+To disentangle data-scale effects from dataset bias reported by \cite{shirakawa2025spurious}, we additionally evaluate a setting where train and test categories overlap, and confirm the same trend holds: the inevitable (out-of-subspace) error remains large (\autoref{supplfig0}).
+These results suggest that in reconstruction methods using naive multivariate linear regression, the data scale critically affects reconstruction quality through ODC.